pwang649/myWiki/docs/Research/Placement_Op.md

                                                                                             obj_pid2obj[place_movable]):
     ```

-2. If the above conditino is true, the function `optimize_placement_pose()` is called to get a finer placement using the current placement info.
+2. If the above condition is true, the function `optimize_placement_pose()` is called to get a finer placement using the current placement info.

-3. In `optimize_placement_pose()` function, it first generates a scaled up image representation of the workspace and add a white padding surronding the workspace.
+3. In `optimize_placement_pose()` function, it first generates a scaled-up image representation of the workspace and adds a white padding surrounding the workspace.

     ```python
     # In template_based_sampling_new.py
     img = create_initial_img(obj_pose_pairs, finer_steps)